-3.4.
-DAY-AHEAD SCHEDULING PROCESS
+4. DAY-AHEAD SCHEDULING PROCESS

 This section focuses on the Day-Ahead scheduling process for the LBMP implementation.
-The Day-Ahead scheduling process establishes Day-Ahead schedules and forward contracts including generator schedules, and External Bilateral Transaction schedules.
+The Day-Ahead scheduling process establishes Day-Ahead schedules including External Transaction schedules.
 This is accomplished by the following procedures:

-- Assembly of the Day-Ahead outages - Production of a preliminary NYISO zonal load forecast - Execution of Security Constrained Unit Commitment SCUC - Tabulation and evaluation of transactions.
+- Assembly of the Day-Ahead outages

+- Production of a preliminary NYISO zonal load forecast

+- Execution of SCUC

+- Tabulation and evaluation of transactions.

-3.14.1 Day-Ahead Inputs & Outputs
+4.1 Day-Ahead Inputs & Outputs